Blue Water (missile): Cancellation

 At the time, it was suggested that the cancellation was also the outcome of a successful program to better integrate the RAF and Army.
 The program, started in 1960, aimed to improve air-ground coordination, allowing RAF aircraft to be used more effectively in the close-support role.
-Blue Water was, to a large degree, a replacement for long-range artillery, a role that was easily fulfilled by the RAF, as long as those aircraft were available to the Army on a timely basis.
-The need for missile artillery was replaced by the immediately availability of flying artillery.
+Blue Water was, to a large degree, a replacement for long-range artillery, a role that was easily fulfilled by the RAF's TSR-2, as long as those aircraft were available to the Army on a timely basis.
+The need for missile artillery was replaced by the immediate availability of flying artillery.
 This suggestion is backed by public comments at the time of the cancellation; "there are plenty of nuclear weapons in Europe already, and that TSR.2 could cover many of the targets the army had in mind for Blue Water".

+Solly Zuckerman, the Chief Scientific Adviser to the incoming Minister of Defense Peter Thorneycroft, was not asked for his opinion on the system.
+He did, however, readily offer it to the press, stating "My own view, which I made perfectly clear, was that Blue Water should go.
+While I recognized that PT.428 was highly ambitious from a technical point of view, it made more sense to spend such money as was available on a system that had some ostensible military purpose, rather than on one that I thought had none."
+His concerns were mostly based on the feeling that any use of nuclear weapons on the battlefield would quickly lead to outright nuclear war, so Blue Water's contribution to the outcome would be close to nothing.
+In contrast, the PT.428, a rapid-firing SAM missile battery also being developed by EE, had a clear military purpose of attacking enemy tactical aircraft in any war situation, nuclear or not.
+By this time, however, the War Office had been offered the choice of cancelling PT.428 or Blue Water.
+The Army decided to cancel the former to save the latter, leaving EE with no ongoing project when both were ultimately cancelled.

 Air-launched stand-off variant

 A number of references claim that a version of Blue Water was designed for air-launch by the TSR-2 strike aircraft in the stand-off attack role.
-Top secret MoD papers since released reveal that an air-launched version of Blue Water was considered for development, but this development clearly never proceeded.
+The modifications were relatively minor, tapering the rear fuselage and adding a cowling over the rocket nozzle to reduce drag in flight.
+The fairing would be blown off by the rocket motor when fired.
+Top secret MoD papers since released reveal that an air-launched version of Blue Water was considered for development, but this development clearly never proceeded, and the project had been abandoned by the time the TSR.2 was cancelled in 1965.